rchild-okta/okta.github.io/_source/_docs/api/resources/oauth2.md

 but with the following differences:

 * The ID Token cannot contain a reserved scope or claim called 'groups'.
 To obtain a claim with group information, administrators must define a custom claim with a group filter and associate it with a scope.
-* The custom properties in the app user profile are not included in the Id Token by default, even if profile scope is granted.
+* The custom properties in the app user profile are not included in the ID Token by default, even if profile scope is granted.
 To obtain a claim for a custom property, administrators must define a custom claim with an Okta Expression Language expression and associate it with a scope.

-The lifetime of an Id Token is 1 hour.
+The lifetime of an ID Token is 1 hour.
 If the client that issued the token is deactivated, the token is immediately and permanently invalidated.
 Reactivating the client does not make the token valid again.

-The same validation steps for [OIDC](oidc.html#validating-id-tokens) can also be applied to Id Token for OAuth2, except the public keys should be retrieved via the [Get Keys endpoint](#get-keys).
+The same validation steps for [OIDC](oidc.html#validating-id-tokens) can also be applied to ID Token for OAuth2, except the public keys should be retrieved via the [Get Keys endpoint](#get-keys).

 ## Access Policies